paladinic/shiny_chess/README.md

 # Dashboard for Chess.com users
 This web app is built using R and Shiny.
-It is hosted on shinyapps.io, while the code is available here (https://github.com/paladinic/shiny_chess).
+It is hosted on shinyapps.io available here (https://paladinic.shinyapps.io/shiny_chess/).